johnrollah/Quicklip/README.md

 - Customize font-size and text box height.

 # How to Use the the current build
-Node-webkit is bundedl with the application for development purposes.
+Node-webkit is bundled with the application for development purposes.
 Read more about this here: https://github.com/nwjs/nw.js/

 ##Windows:
 - Simply run the `nw.exe` located in the root of the application.